CUPE 3902

-The Canadian Union of Public Employees, Local 3902 (CUPE 3902) is a Canadian labour union local representing contract-academic workers--including teaching assistants (TAs), exam-service workers (chief presiding officers, invigilators), sessional lecturers, writing instructors, music professionals, postdoctoral researchers and graduate assistants--at the University of Toronto, Victoria University in the University of Toronto, and the University of St. Michael's College.
+The Canadian Union of Public Employees, Local 3902 (CUPE 3902) is a Canadian labour union local representing contract-academic workers at the University of Toronto and its federated universities Victoria University and the University of St. Michael's College.
+Those represented include teaching assistants (TAs), exam-service workers (chief presiding officers, invigilators), sessional lecturers, writing instructors, music professionals, postdoctoral researchers and graduate assistants.
+It is the largest labour union at the University of Toronto.

 Organization

 CUPE 3902 is organized into seven bargaining units: